 While antiperspirants or iontophoresis are usually recommended as first line treatments for primary palmar hyperhidrosis, there is a possible exception if the patient's excessive sweating symptoms occur during, or are exacerbated by, known anxiety-provoking situations such as presentations at work, dramatic performances, etc. In these cases, the patient may be treated prior to such events with an anticholinergic or a short course benzodiazepine.
 [9,19] More information regarding anticholinergic and other oral treatments may be found below.

 The U.S. Food & Drug Administration (FDA) has approved onabotulinumtoxinA for the treatment of severe primary axillary hyperhidrosis in patients unable to obtain relief with antiperspirants (July 19, 2004).
 While only FDA-approved for axillary hyperhidrosis in adults, onabotulinumtoxinA can also be used for any area of focal hyperhidrosis and is commonly used in pediatric patients.
 OnabotulinumtoxinA injections offer a minimally invasive treatment option and should be repeated as necessary to control symptoms.
 The average duration of improvement is four to five months for the palms.
 Generally patients receive two treatments per year.
 The main side effect is discomfort during injection, which is encountered most often when treating the palms and soles of the feet.
 Skill and precision is required when treating these areas because of their dense innervation.
 Adequate anesthesia is necessary for patient comfort.
 Nerve blocks have been the gold standard of anesthesia for palmar hyperhidrosis.
 Wrist blocks generally involve the ulnar and median nerves, and sometimes the radial nerve.
 Nerve blocks allow for more precise injections and better patient comfort because the hand is completely anesthetized.
-More recently, cyroanesthesia using ice and pressure has become more prevalent.
+More recently, vibration or cyroanesthesia using ice and pressure has become more prevalent.
 Cold packs, liquid nitrogen, or ethyl chloride may be used instead of ice.
 Transient small muscle weakness occurs occasionally when treating the palms with onabotulinumtoxinA, but compensatory sweating is rare.
 If the desired results are not achieved initially, practitioners are advised to make adjustments to technique, dose, and/or the area covered and repeat the treatment.
 Although some patients relapse shortly after their course of treatment, most studies report that a second set of injections will often provide effective symptom abatement.

 Oral systemic medications including anticholinergics (glycopyrrolate, oxybutynin, and propantheline), propranolol, clonidine, and diltiazem may be used to treat primary palmar hyperhidrosis, but require patient education regarding potential side effects (such as dry mouth, blurred vision, urinary retention, tachycardia and constipation).
 These side effects may limit the use of anticholinergics in many patients [154, 155] but sometimes can be managed by adjusting the individual's dose.
 Before treatment with oral systemic medications for hyperhidrosis, extra consideration should be given regarding pediatric patients, people who participate in sports, people who work outdoors and any other patients who may potentially cause themselves injury by becoming overheated.
 Of interest to practitioners with pediatric patients, the FDA has approved (July 2010) a liquid form of the anticholinergic glycopyrrolate (brand name, Cuvposa) to reduce drooling in pediatric cerebral palsy patients – off-label use of this medication may provide flexibility when dosing for pediatric patients.
 Watch our expert-led webinar about oral medications to treat hyperhidrosis.